 c.
 25% of adjusted total income*

-*Adjusted Gross Total Income is arrived at after adjusting the Gross Total Income for certain deductions, exempt incomes, long-term capital gains and income relating to non-residents and foreign companies.
-An online e-filing software
+*Adjusted Gross Total Income is arrived at after adjusting the Gross Total Income for certain deductions, exempt income, long-term capital gains and income related to non-residents and foreign companies.

-like that of ClearTax can be extremely easy as the limits are auto-calculated and you do not have to worry about making complex calculations.
+An online ITR e-filing software like that of ClearTax can be extremely easy as the limits are auto-calculated.
+So, you do not have to worry about making complex calculations.

 From FY 2016-17 available deduction has been raised to Rs 5,000 a month from Rs 2,000 per month.